ThungaMN/Crimecast_Prediction/README.md

 # CrimeCast: Crime Category Prediction Model

-This project aims to build a machine learning model that predicts the category of a crime based on input features.
+This project aims to build a machine learning model that predicts the category of a crime based on historical crime record.

 ## 🔧 Tools Used
 - Python